-ENGLISH 4: BRITISH LITERATURE (Y)

-PREREQUISITE: Successful completion of English 1, 2, and 3.
-SCHOOL PHS IHS GRADES 12 CREDIT 5 units per semester Meets UC Requirement: "b"
+ENGLISH 4: BRITISH LITERATURE (Y) #0131 PREREQUISITE: Successful completion of English 1, 2, and 3.
+SCHOOL PHS 12 CREDIT 5 units per semester

 This course emphasizes works of British literature.
 Written and oral communication skills will be standards based.
 Students will develop an understanding of British Literature and the English language.
 This class will meet the 4th year English requirement.